Generic Name: vincristine liposome (vin-KRIS-teen SUL-fate LYE-poh-some) (Intravenous route)

-For intravenous use only.
-Fatalities have occurred when given by other routes, including intrathecal administration.
-Vincristine sulfate liposome injection has different dosage recommendations than vincristine sulfate injection.
+VinCRIStine sulfate liposome is for IV use only and is fatal if given by other routes.
+Death has occurred with intrathecal use.
+VinCRIStine sulfate liposome injection has different dosage recommendations than vinCRIStine sulfate injection.
 Verify drug name and dose before preparation and administration to avoid overdosage .

 Commonly used brand name(s)

 In the U.S.